braz96/skin.mimic/readme.md

 - Removed option for genre fanart for video and music.
 - Changed main menu to obey fixed horizontal list setting.
 - Moved notifications to the right side of screen.
-- Changed how InfoWall handles missing fanart.
+- Changed how InfoWall and BannerInfo handle missing fanart.
 - Added setting to hide weather/clock on home screen.
 - Updated rating stars to all use themecolor.
 - Added panel view for Artists.